smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 **Micro Optimizations Led to Micro Improvements**

 The changes we made were pretty low level.
-There were not sweeping architectural changes to drastically improve our processing.
-Instead we made micro changes to existing classes.
+There were no sweeping architectural changes to drastically improve our processing.
+Instead we made small changes to existing classes.
 Only a few classes were touched.
 Our micro-optimizations only made micro performance improvements.